 2.1 The Company appoints the Service Provider on a non-exclusive basis to provide the Services to Members as may be requested by the Company from time to time, and the Service Provider accepts such appointment, subject to these Terms.

-2.2 The Company may offer Services through one or more service delivery models, including (a) Services managed, coordinated, administered or delivered by the Company, whether directly or through service providers engaged by the Company; and (b) Services facilitated, enabled, coordinated or arranged by the Company and rendered by independent third-party service providers (including the Service Provider) through the Platform and service ecosystem.
+2.2 The Service Provider acknowledges that the Company may offer Services through one or more service delivery models, including: (a) Services managed, coordinated, administered or delivered by the Company, whether directly or through service providers engaged by the Company; and (b) Services facilitated, enabled, coordinated or arranged by the Company and rendered by independent third-party service providers (including the Service Provider) through the Platform and service ecosystem.
 The rights, obligations and responsibilities of the parties may vary depending on the applicable Service model and any relevant Platform Documents.
 The Company shall remain the primary Member-facing platform and coordination interface unless otherwise notified by the Company.

 2.3 Except where expressly permitted by the Company or where the relevant Service model contemplates a direct contractual relationship between the Member and the Service Provider, the Service Provider shall not contract directly with any Member in relation to the Services and shall route all bookings, rescheduling, cancellations and complaints through the Platform or other channels specified by the Company.